 To treat insect stings or bites:

-- For a severe allergic reaction, use an epinephrine injection kit if you have it, and call 911 immediately.
-Always carry two kits with you if you're at risk for a severe allergic reaction.
+- For a severe allergic reaction, use an epinephrine injection kit (called SIE or self-injectable epinephrine) if you have it, and call 911 immediately.
+Always carry two doses with you if you're at risk for a severe allergic reaction.

-- For ordinary reactions, apply ice to the bite area to reduce swelling.
+- For local reactions, apply ice to the bite area to reduce swelling.
 For stings you should remove the stinger.

 - Try a pain reliever, such as Tylenol (acetaminophen) or Advil, Motrin (ibuprofen).